-In most advertisements the indicated rent is "Kaltmiete" (cold rent) = Rent without any services such as heating or water.
-If renting an apartment don't forget to consider the "Nebenkosten" (extra costs) = costs for heating, warm water, cable, cleaning services (always check with the landlord what costs are included.
+In most advertisements the indicated rent is "Kaltmiete" (cold rent) = apartment don't forget to consider the "Nebenkosten" (extra costs) = costs for heating, warm water, cable, cleaning services (always check with the landlord what costs are included.
 Electricity usually has to be paid extra).